SpecCRA/yelp_data_formatting/README.md

 * One business column has a typo in the column name
 * Add population density of county and/or state through census data
 * Split date into separate year, month, and day columns.
+* Upload accompanying state, CPI, and county data files to drive.